 Full ingredient amounts and preparation instructions are in the printable recipe card at the bottom of this post.

-How to Make Baked Bratwurst and Sauerkraut
+How To Make Oven Baked Bratwurst and Sauerkraut

 Keep reading if you're ready for an immersive culinary adventure into Munich's most iconic cuisine.